williamw520/fetchmailatt/README.md

 ## Periodic Run

-When FetchMailAtt runs, it runs through all the relevant mails once and then stops.
-To run periodically to download attachments from new emails, schedule it to run periodically as a task on Windows Task Manager or schedule it with cron on Linux.
+When it runs, FetchMailAtt runs through all the relevant mails once and then ends.
+To periodically look for new emails, schedule it to run periodically as a task on Windows Task Manager or schedule it with cron on Linux.
 The config property process.resume.from.last can be set to examine new emails since the last run.

 ## Dependency